salcoast/deleted-tweets-archive/datasets/mrandyngo-deleted.md

 [Wayback Machine](https://web.archive.org) and were not directly accessed through the Twitter API or any Twitter client.

+* [18 April 2022](https://web.archive.org/web/20220418050427/https://twitter.com/MrAndyNgo/status/1515919077528817665): Vuestro Merced, the militant  #BLM  protester who was punched by a black cop & fell to the ground in Pittsburgh after trying to forcefully prevent an arrest: pic.twitter.com/mwDkoNlqF2
+* [17 April 2022](https://web.archive.org/web/20220418050427/https://twitter.com/MrAndyNgo/status/1515919077528817665) ([live](https://twitter.com/MrAndyNgo/status/1515730845692215303)): The cinematic photo of  #BLM  protester Vuestro Merced getting punched by a Wilkinsburg officer after trying to stop an arrest has gone viral.
+Merced was quickly released from jail & people are using the incident to fundraise cash for the militant activist. pic.twitter.com/hY1jqSC8yS
+* [17 April 2022](https://web.archive.org/web/20220418050427/https://twitter.com/MrAndyNgo/status/1515919077528817665) ([live](https://twitter.com/MrAndyNgo/status/1515728625357795332)): At an unlawful  #BLM  protest in Wilkinsburg, Pittsburgh yesterday, protesters ignored police orders to get off the road.
+As black cops tried to make arrests, some of them tried to prevent that & put their hands on the cops, leading one to punch & arrest one. pic.twitter.com/6vw08oyeF6
+* [17 April 2022](https://web.archive.org/web/20220417160520/https://twitter.com/MrAndyNgo/status/1515723019733417985): I get major Chris Rock and Will Smith Oscar vibes from this photo.
+(Context: Philadelphia  #BLM  protesters yesterday put their hands on black cops to prevent them from carrying out duties & arrests). https://twitter.com/wickphoto/status/1515382934601093123
+* [17 April 2022](https://web.archive.org/web/20220417160028/https://twitter.com/MrAndyNgo/status/1515721699358126088): Will Smith at the Oscars, part two https://twitter.com/wickphoto/status/1515382934601093123
+* [17 April 2022](https://web.archive.org/web/20220417010504/https://twitter.com/MrAndyNgo/status/1515496358668644356): Breaking: Far-left protesters surround a driver on the road at the  #PartrickLyoya  protest in Grand Rapids, Mich. & threaten to shoot the driver.
+One person cocks his gun & they kick the car.  #BLM  pic.twitter.com/WDHQzB2biU
+* [16 April 2022](https://web.archive.org/web/20220416001658/https://twitter.com/MrAndyNgo/status/1515122007918190595): A black male has been arrested & charged over the vicious assault & robbery of a 70-year-old Sikh Indian man in Brooklyn, NYC.
+Vernon Douglas has been charged with assault, robbery & hate crime enhancements.
+The victim suffered a broken nose & left the US.  https://www.qchron.com/editions/second-richmond-hill-attacker-arrested-charged-with-both-hate-crimes/article_ff42f3d8-bc28-11ec-9d44-978929f64873.html  pic.twitter.com/YujQeSViHK
 * [14 April 2022](https://web.archive.org/web/20220414020752/https://twitter.com/MrAndyNgo/status/1514424921979502597): #PatrickLyoya , the black man shot dead by a  @GrandRapidsPD  officer after violently resisting arrest & trying to take his taser, has a long criminal history that includes a conviction for assaulting a pregnant woman in Kentwood, MI.  #Antifa  & far-the left are calling for revenge. pic.twitter.com/eAd3JExYjh
 * [13 April 2022](https://web.archive.org/web/20220413190115/https://twitter.com/MrAndyNgo/status/1514317760632864770): Frank James, the suspect in the  #Brooklyn  subway mass shooting, has been arrested in Manhattan following a 24-hour manhunt.
 His social media & video postings show he was obsessed with race, & believed a race war against whites was imminent.
 Watch:  https://ngo.locals.com/post/1989271/video-brooklyn-subway-mass-shooting-suspect-arrested
 * [13 April 2022](https://web.archive.org/web/20220413182851/https://twitter.com/MrAndyNgo/status/1514309589034061826): Another photograph of  #Brooklyn  mass shooting suspect Frank James, who is a black nationalist, getting arrested in Manhattan after a 24-hour manhunt. pic.twitter.com/JEuIh0tbV9